Programme Code | A1P018 | C2P040 |

 Education Studies

-The Education Studies component provides students with an understanding of the elements of educational foundation disciplines, including understanding of children's development and the learning process, the contexts of development and education, as well as ensuring that all aspects of the programme are linked in a systematic and synergistic way to cater for the diverse needs of young children.
+The Education Studies domain provides students with an understanding of the elements of educational foundation disciplines, including an understanding of children's development and the learning process, the contexts of development and education, as well as ensuring that all aspects of the programme are linked in a systematic and synergistic way to cater for the diverse needs of young children.
 The courses are:

 - Child Development